skellis46/slipbox/improvisation and the threshold of the self.md

 - have to mention flow here
 - lot of work looking at skill, flow, cognition, automaticity (e.g. meshed architecture by Christensen et al 2016)

-The threshold I am writing of is, I propose, a rupture or portal.
-It may only become identifiable as such retrospectively, when the dancer returns to _dancing_ after having _been danced_.
-This is not because nothing was known in the moment, but because what is known there is not yet organised as reflective cognition.
-On the _dancing_ side of the threshold are the familiar subject–object configurations through which experience is ordinarily organised: I have a body, I am dancing in space, I am doing these actions.
-On the _being danced_ side, I suggest, those configurations no longer hold.
-Phenomenological description reaches its limit not because nothing is happening, but because the structures that render experience intelligible as subject and object have fallen away.

 ## methods